MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-pta-disable-do-not-configure.md

 ## Use Microsoft Entra Connect

-If you're using pass-through authentication with Microsoft Entra Connect and you have it set to **Do not configure**, you can disable the setting.
+If you're using pass-through authentication with Microsoft Entra Connect, and it's set to **Do not configure**, you can disable the setting.

 >[!NOTE]
 >If you already have password hash synchronization enabled, disabling pass-through authentication will result in a tenant fallback to password hash synchronization.